 This sets the CG border for the selected DME channel.
+Using two DME channels enables you to change the position and size of the image embedded in the border.

-- On the MKS-7470X/7471X, this setting is available only when the signal format is 1080i/59.94. - A CG image video signal must be input on the Ext IN connector of channel 1 (or channel 3) and a CG image key signal must be input on the Ext IN connector of channel 2 (or channel 4) beforehand. - A CG border can be set for each DME channel, however, channels 1 and 2 and channels 3 and 4 will have the same effect. - The following four signals are required for a CG border.
+- This setting is enabled only when using the MKS-7470X/7471X as a dedicated interface. - This setting is available only when the signal format is 1080i/59.94 or 1080i/50. - The CG border cannot be set if the DME channel is used for the combiner function. - CG border settings on DME channel 2 or 4 are available only when the key and DME channel for the CG border are not assigned in the Engineering Setup >Switcher >Config >CG Border Int Video Channel Assign menu (7331.15). - A CG image video signal must be input on the Ext IN connector of channel 1 (or channel 3) and a CG image key signal must be input on the Ext IN connector of channel 2 (or channel 4) beforehand.

+The following four signals are required for a CG border.

-(1)Border image
+1 Border image